hoangsonww/AI-ML-Classifiers/README.md

-# AI Classifiers
+# AI Multitask Classifiers: From Objects to Emotions

-Created by [Son Nguyen](https://github.com/hoangsonww) in 2024, this repository contains Python scripts for vehicle classification and object classification using pre-trained deep learning models.
-The vehicle classification logic uses the YOLOv3 model for vehicle detection and classification, while the object classification logic uses a pre-trained model for object classification.
-These scripts can be used to classify vehicles in videos and objects in images, respectively.
+Created by [Son Nguyen](https://github.com/hoangsonww) in 2024, this repository contains Python scripts for various AI-powered classifiers.
+These classifiers can be used for object detection, face detection, character recognition, and more.
+The classifiers are built using popular deep learning frameworks such as `OpenCV`, `TensorFlow`, and `PyTorch`.

-This repository contains six sub-directories: one for vehicle classification logic, one for human face classification logic, one for flower classification logic, one for object classification logic, one for character classification logic, and one for animal classification logic, namely `Vehicle-Classification`, `Human-Face-Classification`, `Flowers-Classification`, `Object-Classification`, `Character-Recognition`, and `Animal-Classification`.
+This repository contains 8 subdirectories: one for vehicle classification, one for human face classification, one for mood classification, one for flower classification , one for object classification, one for character classification, one for animal classification, and one for speech recognition, namely `Vehicle-Classification`, `Human-Face-Classification`, `Mood-Classification`, `Flowers-Classification`, `Object-Classification`, `Character-Recognition`, `Animal-Classification`,  and `Speech-Recognition`.
 Refer to the information below for details on each classifier.

 What's even more interesting is that all these classifiers can use your webcam for live testing, video files, or image files!